-Chad Bartlett and his daughter Mackenzie Maka, 10, chat with their neighbors at their hundred-year-old barn next to Chad's house in Twin Lake, Michigan.
-Chad left behind the city life to create an environment for his children to learn skills and lessons beyond the life of an urban city.
-“We lived in an apartment for a long time,” Chad said.
+Chad Bartlett and his daughter Mackenzie Maka, 10, chat with their neighbors at their 100-year-old barn next to Chad's house in Twin Lake, Michigan.
+Chad left behind the city life for a farm, hoping to teach his children agricultural skills.
+“We lived in an apartment for a long time,” he said.
 “Back then, we had to go out to do things, because they really couldn’t go outside and play because there’s no area that was ours.
 Here, it gets our family active a lot more, because we’re outside doing stuff.
 We’re not in the house all the time.”

-Chad, left, instructs Harkin and Mackenzie after hearing a dispute between them while working on their animals at Chad's house.
+Chad lectures Mackenzie and her older brother, Harkin, after hearing a dispute between them while working on their animals at Chad's house.
 Mackenzie said Harkin's effort to help her was too involved.
 "I know that I have to try to do it on my own,” Mackenzie said.
 “If he did it all for me, then I’ll just expect that I want him to do it.”

 Chad consoles Mackenzie before showing her sheep Gunter in the arena.
 The fair marked the end of the children's project, but it also meant it would soon be time for them to say goodbye to the animals.
 "When something dies, it doesn’t come back,” Chad said.
 "These kids understand that there’s value in life."